-- Topics commonly begin with an assessment of what children already know. - We mark each piece of work positively, making it clear verbally, or on paper, where the work is good, and how it could be further improved. - We use assessment grids to determine whether a child is work 'At', 'Below' or 'Above' the national average for their age.
+- We mark each piece of work positively, making it clear verbally, or on paper, where the work is good, and how it could be further improved. - We use assessment grids to determine whether a child is working 'At', 'Below' or 'Above' the national average for their age.
 Written work, practical work and conversations with the child are all taken into context when assessing the child.
-Assessments will take place after each Science Topic is completed. - Reports to parents are made twice a year, noting each child's effort in science, his/her progress.
+Teacher Assessments will take place after each Science Topic is completed. - Reports to parents are made twice a year, noting each child's effort in science and his/her progress.